KJB88/KJB88.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Senior Unity C# Developer
+subtitle: Lead/Senior Unity C# Developer
 #<a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile: